rossturk/sox-dsd/README.md

 ## Technical Details

 The DSD support adds these new files:
-- `src/dsdiff.c` - DSDIFF/DFF format handler
+- `src/dsdiff.c` – DSDIFF/DFF format handler
-- `src/dsf.c` - DSF format handler
+- `src/dsf.c` – DSF format handler
-- `src/dop.c` - DoP (DSD over PCM) effect
+- `src/dop.c` – DoP (DSD over PCM) effect
-- `src/sdm.c`, `src/sdm.h`, `src/sdm_x86.h` - Sigma-Delta Modulation effect
+- `src/sdm.c`, `src/sdm.h`, `src/sdm_x86.h` – Sigma-Delta Modulation effect

 And modifies these existing SoX components:
-- `sox.h` - Adds `SOX_ENCODING_DSD` enum
+- `sox.h` – Adds `SOX_ENCODING_DSD` enum
-- `formats.h` - Registers DSD format handlers
+- `formats.h` – Registers DSD format handlers
-- `formats.c` - Implements DSD encoding support
+- `formats.c` – Implements DSD encoding support
-- `effects.h` - Registers sdm and dop effects
+- `effects.h` – Registers sdm and dop effects
-- `Makefile.am` - Adds the new DSD source files to the build
+- `Makefile.am` – Adds the new DSD source files to the build

 ## Known Limitations

 - DSD playback requires a DSD-capable DAC or will be converted to PCM
 - Sample rate for DSD files must be a multiple of 44100 (e.g., 2822400 for DSD64)
-- The sdm effect is experimental and may not produce optimal results for all material
+- The `sdm` effect is experimental and may not produce optimal results for all material

 ## License

 SoX is distributed under the GNU GPL and LGPL licenses.
-The 'sox' and 'soxi' programs are GPL, while the 'libsox' library is dual-licensed (GPL/LGPL).
+The `sox` and `soxi` programs are GPL, while the `libsox` library is dual-licensed (GPL/LGPL).
 See the COPYING files for details.

 ## Contributing